ITU-BDSA23-GROUP17/Chirp/docs/report.md

 <!-- State which software license you chose for your application. -->

-We chose to use the MIT license for our Chirp application, since allow other developer to distribute, use and copy our software without imposing significant restrictions.
+We chose to use the MIT license for our Chirp application, since it allows other developers to distribute, use and copy our software without imposing significant restrictions.

 ### LLMs, ChatGPT, CoPilot, and others